Pictured Rocks National Lakeshore

 The awe-inspiring cliffs are shaped by wind, ice and pounding waves.
 The cliffs are colored in shades of brown, tan, and green by the iron, manganese, limonite and copper in the water.
 As the water trickles down the rocks or mountainous waves slam into the cliffs with a vicious suddenness, the sandstone Pictured Rocks are formed and changed.

 The sculptured rocks create images in your mind of fortresses and castles.
-Miner's Castle, Battleship Row, Indian Head, Lover's Leap, the Color Caves, Rainbow Cave, and Chapel Rock are only a few of the breathtaking sights which can be seen.
-There are scenic overlooks, beaches and campgrounds, but the Pictured Rocks are best seen by boat or by air.
+Miners Castle, Battleship Row, Indian Head, Lover's Leap, the Color Caves, Rainbow Cave, and Chapel Rock are on ly a few of the breathtaking sights which can be seen.
+There are scenic overlooks, hiking trails, beaches, waterfalls, and campgrounds, but the Pictured Rocks are best seen by boat.

 Miners Castle has a new look.